camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-history-views.md

 Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.
 {{< /enterprise >}}

-At the top left of the process definition view and the process instance view, you can hit the _History_ button to access the history view.
+At the top of the process definition view and the process instance view, you can hit the _History_ button to access the history view.

 # Process Definition History View